Discover Forster NSW: Things to Do, Beaches and Places to Stay.

 The track to McBrides Beach is an extremely challenging one for both 4W drivers and walkers but the journey is fantastic and the reward at the end when you arrive at McBrides Beach is priceless.

-Hire a Kayak or Paddle Board
+Hire a Kayak or Paddle Board at Wallis Lake

 Along the foreshore on Wallis Lake there are a number of Mariners that have boat hire and paddle board hire, many of these marinas also have a takeaway of cafe.

-Walk along the Break Wall and Main Beach
+Walk along the Break Wall and Main Beach Forster

 This is a delightful walk both in summer and winter.
 If you love a beautiful sunrise then the Forster side of the break wall is a great place to come and watch it.
-The breakwall is a wonderful walk with views of Wallis Lake, Tuncurry, and Forster Main Beach as well as up the coast to Blackhead and over to Cape Hawke.
+The breakwall is a scenic walk with views of Wallis Lake, Tuncurry, and Forster Main Beach as well as up the coast to Blackhead and over to Cape Hawke.

 Forster Ocean Baths